Gateway Green

 • Make environmentally sensitive connections to the more than eighty acres of publicly-owned property on the flanks of Rocky Butte that will enable residents and visitors to enjoy and help preserve the natural features of this unique property.

-• Become a key active transportation link and destination that provides iconic, synergistic and economic development benefits to Gateway, East Portland, and the entire region.
+• Become a key active transportation link and destination that provides iconic, synergistic, and economic development benefits to the Gateway area, East Portland, and the entire region.